The Cleveland Ecumenical Institute for Religious Studies- January 22- February 12, 2014

 Dallas Benedictine Experience- June 19-22, 2013

-Alan Kolp will be co-leading a monastic experience at the 16th Annual Benedictine Experience.
-The event will be held at the Catholic Conference and Formation Center in Dallas, Texas.
-Topics will include:
+Alan Kolp co-lead a monastic experience at the 16th Annual Benedictine Experience.
+The event was held at the Catholic Conference and Formation Center in Dallas, Texas.
+Topics included:

 * Benedictine Practices for the Laity: Stability (Centered and Being Centered)